Plagne Soleil & Plagne Village

+With almost 80% of the 225km of slopes in La Plagne being blue or red, the ski area is an intermediates paradise.
 The long sweeping ‘Mont de La Guerre’ red with 1250m/4100ft vertical from Les Verdons to Champagny is great for intermediates.

-For early intermediates there are gentle blue motorway pistes in the main bowl of La Plagne.
+For early intermediates, there are gentle blue motorway pistes in the main bowl of La Plagne.
 The blue ‘Arnica’ run in Plagne Bellecôte has loads of little jumps and bankings to play on and is accessible via the ‘Colorado’ chairlift.
 The ‘Pierres Blanches’ blue run over in Montchavin/Les Coches is very similar.

 For the more advanced intermediates, try the wide but fast ‘Les Laines’ and ‘L’Arpette’ from Dos Rond to Plagne Bellecôte.

-For experts the most challenging area of La Plagne has to be the Glacier de la Chiaupe, more commonly known as the Bellecôte Glacier.
+For experts, the most challenging area of La Plagne has to be the Glacier de la Chiaupe, more commonly known as the Bellecôte Glacier.
 ‘Le Rochu’ and ‘Bellecôte’ black runs are definitely not to be missed and can be enjoyed in any snow conditions.
 There is also a challenging 200m long mogul field here, at the top of the ‘Traversee’ chairlift.

 For more big bumps and moguls head to ‘Ski des Bosses’ and ‘Verdon Sud’.

-At 2350m, just above Aime La Plagne you will find ‘Le Biolley’ which is another good area for advanced skiers.
+At 2350m, just above Aime La Plagne, you will find ‘Le Biolley’ which is another good area for advanced skiers.
 ‘Les Etroits’ is the longest and most challenging black run here plus you have ‘Morbleu’, ‘Les Coqs’ and ‘Plsembleu’.

-Another good, long and fast run is ‘Inversens’ onto ‘Les Crozats black, accessible from the top of the Roche de Mio.
-Experts will of course get the very best out of the ski area if they hire a mountain guide and explore the off-piste.
+Another good, long and fast run is ‘Inversens’ onto ‘Les Crozat's black, accessible from the top of the Roche de Mio.
+Experts will, of course, get the very best out of the ski area if they hire a mountain guide and explore the off-piste.

 La Plagne holds vast and varied terrains with excellent spring snow and has some of the most challenging off-piste powder skiing in the whole of the Tarentaise Valley.

-The main off-piste area is of course the Glacier de la Chiaupe, more commonly known as the Bellecôte Glacier.
+The main off-piste area is, of course, the Glacier de la Chiaupe, more commonly known as the Bellecôte Glacier.
 The most famous runs are on the north face.
 The easiest is the ‘Petit Face Nord’, which is easily accessible from the ‘Traversee’ chairlift.
 The next step, involving a hike up, is the ‘Couloir Canadian’.

 Avalanches are common on the glacier and parts are very steep so as with most off-piste, a professional mountain guide is highly recommended – this will not only ensure your safety but will also allow you to experience the very best off-piste areas that La Plagne and the Paradiski ski areas have to offer.

 The La Plagne ski area offers good terrain for all level of riders.
-In the Paradiski ski area overall there are 2 snow parks, 1 half pipe, 2 board gliss, and 3 boarder cross.
+In the Paradiski ski area overall there are 2 snow parks, 1 half pipe, 2 board gliss, and 3 boardercross.
 There are terrain parks at Belle Plagne, Montchavin-Les Coches and Champagny.

 The larger park is an area of 2.5 hectares and is split into 4 zones, making it accessible to the less experienced boarders as well as the pros.
-You will find rails, tables, S, wave, Fun Boxes that are regularly updated, big air bag, a half pipe, a pro half pipe and boarder cross.
+You will find rails, tables, S, wave, Fun Boxes that are regularly updated, big air bag, a half pipe, a pro halfpipe and boardercross.

-A video camera was been installed to allow riders to see their skills in action on a big screen, for free!
+A video camera is installed to allow riders to see their skills in action on a big screen, for free!
 You can even have the videos sent to your mobile phone to share with your friends and family.
 There is a permanent half pipe in Plagne Bellecôte, located right next to the ‘Colosses’ drag lift.

-Another boarder cross is located at the top of the ‘Le Dos Rond’ area in Montchavin Les Coches.
-North facing and with views of Mont Blanc, you will find a permanent boarder cross, beginners zone, rainbow, rails, fun box, tables, kickers etc.
+Another boardercross is located at the top of the ‘Le Dos Rond’ area in Montchavin Les Coches.
+North facing and with views of Mont Blanc, you will find a permanent boardercross, beginners zone, rainbow, rails, fun box, tables, kickers etc.

 There are 85km/53 miles of cross-country trails in the La Plagne ski area alone for you to explore and a total of 153km of trials in the whole Paradiski ski area.